valor-software/ngx-bootstrap/components/tooltip/readme.md

   - `tooltipClass` (`?string`) - custom tooltip class applied to the tooltip container
   - `tooltipIsOpen` (`?boolean=false`) - if `true` tooltip is currently visible
   - `tooltipContext` (`any`) - if a template is used for the content, then this property can be used to specify a context for that template.
 The template variable exposed is called 'model'.

+### Tooltip events
+  - `tooltipStateChanged` - This event fires each time the state of the tooltip is changed.
+Argument is boolean stating if the tooltip is visible or not.